wlandau/wlandau.github.io/_posts/2018-02-24-github-faq.md

 ---
 layout: post
-title: "A self-generating GitHub FAQ"
+title: "A self-generating FAQ for a GitHub repo"
 tags:
   - R
 ---